michaelbeyhs/ADAF/README.md

     ADAF - Automatic DMV Appointment Finder!
     Node script based on zombie to automagically find an appointment at the beloved DMV

-    Apointments at the DMV become available sporadically.
-I believe this is due to people canceling or not confirming their apointments.
-Those apointment are really hard to get.
+    Appointments at the DMV become available sporadically.
+I believe this is due to people canceling or not confirming their appointments.
+Those appointment are really hard to get.
     This script will periodically check the DMVs specified for appointments up to a certain date.
-    If an apointment is found within the time frame a text-message is sent using Twilio.
+    If an appointment is found within the time frame a text-message is sent using Twilio.
 The found results are also logged in log.html and crudely formatted.
     There's a simple webserver serving up this static html.